-Snuggle weather shouldn’t keep you from staying in shape.
-Stay fit with these healthy eating tips.
+Snuggle weather shouldn’t keep you from staying in shape, so stay fit with these healthy eating tips this winter.

 1. Kick-Start Your Day with Porridge